ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 * Workload

 A workload is a running instance of software executing for a specific purpose.
 Workload typically interacts with other parts of a larger system.
-A workload may exist for a very short durations of time (nanoseconds) and run for a specific purpose such as to provide a response to an API request.
-Other kinds of workloads may execute for a very long duration such as months or years - examples include database services and machine learning training jobs.
+A workload may exist for a very short durations of time (fraction of a second) and run for a specific purpose such as to provide a response to an API request.
+Other kinds of workloads may execute for a very long duration, such as months or years.
+Examples include database services and machine learning training jobs.

 * Security Context

 A security context provides information needed for a workload to perform its function.
 This information is often used for authorization, accounting and auditing purposes and often contains information about the request being made.
 Some examples include user information, software and hardware information or information about what processing has already happened for the request.
-Different pieces of context information may originate from different authorities.
+Different pieces of context information may originate from different sources.

 * Identity Proxy

 Identity proxy is an intermediary that can inspect, replace or augment workload identity and security context information.
-Identity proxy can be a capability of a transparent network service, such as a security gateway, or it can be implemented in a service performing explicit connection processing, such as a reverse proxy or a CDN service.
+Identity proxy can be a capability of a transparent network service, such as a security gateway, or it can be implemented in a service performing explicit connection processing, such as an ingress gateway or a Content Delivery Network (CDN) service.

 # Architecture